ben-tanen/ben-tanen.github.io/_drafts/split-ticket-senators.md

 thumbnail: /assets/img/post-thumbnails/split-ticket-senators-9ba477af.png
 ---

 In 2021, [John Dickerson tweeted](https://twitter.com/jdickerson/status/1382872170943156227) about the modern rarity of what I call “split ticket senators” (e.g., a Republican senator elected in the same year their state voted for a Democrat for president), which I found interesting.
-I wanted to further explore the concept, which started out by using [more data](https://electionlab.mit.edu/data) to look at the trend over time \[see below\].
+I wanted to further explore the concept, which started out by using [more data](https://electionlab.mit.edu/data) to look at the trend over time.

 {% include figure.html src="/assets/img/posts/split-ticket-senators-9ba477af.png" %}